UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 ## Additional enhancements

 Some postprocessing steps such as adding case makers to the relation names of nominal modifiers (as described in [this paper](http://www.lrec-conf.org/proceedings/lrec2016/pdf/779_Paper.pdf)) can improve the usability of the dependency graphs for downstream applications.
-However, as most of these additions are hightly language-specific, we do not provide any universal guidelines for such a representation and anything beyond the above additions is not part of the UD standard and should not be added to the officially released treebanks.
+However, as most of these additions are highly language-specific, we do not provide any universal guidelines for such a representation and anything beyond the above additions is not part of the UD standard and should not be added to the officially released treebanks.